ikolith/citatel/docs/_pages/rules_and_resources/rules.md

 ### Being Below a Weapon’s Requirements

 If you’re below a weapon’s requirements, you get no score based damage scaling (+SCORE) when using that weapon.
-Your max to-hit bonus is 0 with that weapon.
+Your max + To-Hit is 0 with that weapon.
 For every point you are below a score requirement, drop a damage die.
 If there is only one damage die left, make it one die smaller.
 If you get below d4 you cannot wield the weapon at all.
 Weapons without specific requirements can be treated as having a requirement for -1 of whatever score is used to hit.

 ### Two-handing a [one-handed] weapon, One-handing a [two-handed] weapon

 If you’re 2 STR above the requirements for a [two-handed] weapon, you can effectively wield it with one hand.
-If you use two hands on a [one-handed] weapon, raise your effective STR by 2.
+If you use two hands on a [one-handed] weapon, raise your effective STR with the weapon by 2.

 ### Throwing a spear or a dagger without a specific [thrown] move